OPSILab/Cape/docs/install/install-cape-user-dashboard.md

 </span>

 This section covers the steps needed to properly install CaPe User Self-Service Dashboard.
-It is a Angular portal based on Nebular framework that can be installed in the following ways:
+It is an Angular portal based on [Nebular/Ngx-admin](https://github.com/akveo/nebular) framework that can be installed in the following ways:

 -   Build as Angular distribution and deploy natively on a Web Server
 -   Run as Docker containerized environment (recommended)